microsoft/pxt-adafruit/docs/lessons/truth-or-dare.md

 ## Objectives

-* learn how to display an image on the BBC micro:bit
+* learn how to display an image on the @boardname@
 * learn how to run code when an input button is pressed
 * learn how to a create a variable for a place where you can store and retrieve data
 * learn how to declare a new local variable or update the value of a variable